A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Consider Annotation Error in Downstream Analyses

 \section{Consider Annotation Error in Downstream Analyses}

-While agreement metrics provide an indication of annotation quality, researchers should also consider how both random and systematic annotation error can influence downstream analyses.
+While agreement metrics provide an indication of annotation quality, researchers should also consider how both random and systematic annotation error can affect downstream analyses.
 Ignoring such error may lead to biased parameter estimates, attenuated relationships, and incorrect inferences.
-As we show in the examples below, this can occur even when accuracy and inter-rater agreement are high.
+This can occur even when accuracy and inter-rater agreement are high~\citep{egami2023dsl}.